Apollys/TheLibraryOfLife/a_meditators_guide_to_buddhism.md

 <br/>

 > For the first time, I saw that pain and suffering are not the same thing.
-With that shift, the ongoing experiences of pain and aversion felt small and insignificant, like nothing mroe than little cloluds passing through the vast expanse of the sky.
+With that shift, the ongoing experiences of pain and aversion felt small and insignificant, like nothing more than little clouds passing through the vast expanse of the sky.
 >
 > [155]